erosDiffusion/ComfyUI-enricos-nodes/README.md

 - well...photoshop ** if you have it** and import via million clicks or with a plugin
 - finally use **Krita** which is good powerful and free
 - oh and Blender also has a great plugin **but you need to know/learn blender**
+- fast forward to 2025, almost 2026 now we have edit models and other goodies still... with qwen image edit and fuse lora, quick mockups are still useful
+- use as canvas for other editing tools to "direct" your scene... annotate and reframe, quickly setup a moodboard for edit models or drive animations...
+- make nice collages

 ### How to use